Taut smoothings of arcs and curves: Preliminaries

 Then a \emph{smoothing of $\alpha$ at $p$} is either \begin{enumerate} \item the concatenation $\alpha ^+= \alpha |_A \ \bar\alpha |_B$, or \item the union $\alpha ^-= \alpha |_A \cup \alpha |_B$. \end{enumerate}

 Whether a smoothing at a double point $p$ is of type~\eqref{smt 1} or~\eqref{smt 2} depends on how the endpoints of $\alpha - N_\epsilon(p)$ are being rejoined: $\alpha$ comes with an orientation, which can be read locally on the arcs around $p$.
 If the smoothing connects pairs of arcs with consistent orientation, as in the right of Figure~\ref{fig: smoothingsdetail}, then the result is disconnected, and thus of type~\eqref{smt 2}; if the smoothing connects pairs of arcs with opposite orientations, as in the left of Figure~\ref{fig: smoothingsdetail}, then the result is connected, and thus of type~\eqref{smt 1}.
+This is because of how the $4$ endpoints of the arcs around $p$ in $N_\epsilon(p)$ connect to the rest of the curve.
+We discuss this in more detail in Subsection~\ref{subsec: repel}.